It'll be on for the remainder of the program, the remainder of this hour.

 It's not a supply problem.

-Eight refineries were shut down due to Hurricane Katrina Vandenhoovel.
+Eight refineries were shut down due to Hurricane Katrina van den Hoovel.

-Half of these refineries, four of them produce gasoline.
+Half of these refineries, four of them, produce gasoline.

-Vienna's PVM oil associates additionally reported at least three others flooded and power failures sidelining others for an unknown length of time.
+Vienna's PVM Oil Associates additionally reported at least three others flooded and power failures sidelining others for an unknown length of time.

 30 million barrel loss of gasoline.

-Folks, this is gonna hit us all.
+Folks, this is going to hit us all.

-It's gonna manifest itself in two ways.
+It's going to manifest itself in two ways.

-But not because we don't have any.
+Higher prices and lower supply, but not because we don't have any.

 It's because the distribution process is upset.

-These refineries, four of the eight that have been taken out, that are out of action right now, are strictly gasoline.
+These refineries, four of the eight that have been taken out that are out of action right now, are strictly gasoline.

-So we need more refined.
+So we need more refinery.

 I mean, we're at refining capacity now.

-Uh we can't refine any more than we were.
+We can't refine any more than we were.

 Our refineries run at 98%, and that's all that they can safely run.